 An accurate population count starts with an up-to-date and complete address list.
 The LUCA program provides state, local and tribal governments with a once-in-a-decade opportunity to update the Census Bureau’s address list that is used to conduct the decennial census.
 State, local and tribal government participation in the 2020 LUCA program can contribute to a more accurate population count for their communities.

 Want to know if your jurisdiction is registered to participate in LUCA?
-Click here to see a Census Bureau map of currently registered jurisdictions (www.census.gov).
+See the Census Bureau map of currently registered jurisdictions. (www.census.gov)

 LUCA Informational Workshops